pyshade/subtitle-translator/README.md

 Compared to traditional subtitle translation tools, Subtitle Translator excels with its **batch processing, high-speed translation, translation caching, and automatic format adaptation**, significantly improving workflow efficiency.
 It is ideal for use in film and TV, education, and content creation.

 👉 **Try it online**: <https://tools.newzone.top/en/subtitle-translator>
+👉 **CLI Interface**: Use the command-line tool for automation and batch processing

 ## Key Features